 But if you’re one of the billions living in countries that are relatively less stable and developed, this can be a very real occurrence.

 Transactions can happen without the oversight or control of banks or governments.
 This means the 1.7 billion adults worldwide who are either unbanked or from corrupt countries can manage their finances independently.

 Bitcoin presents as a digital currency solution, transgressing borders and establishing an equal, common monetary system.

-A problem Bitcoin was aimed to solve is the fact that despite so much of our lives having transitioned online, money still remains in physical form and is relatively archaic.
-Bitcoin solves this issue by making it easier to almost instantly transfer value across its platform, in contrast to banks which take much more time to move international currencies.
+A problem Bitcoin aimed to solve is the fact that despite so much of our lives having transitioned online, money still remains in physical form and is relatively archaic.
+Bitcoin solves this issue by making it easier to almost instantly transfer value across its platform, in contrast to banks which take much more time to move foreign currencies.

 Every 4 years the BTC reward is halved until there’s no more BTC to be rewarded sometime in the year 2140.
 The current reward is 6.25 BTC, which will halve to 3.125 in early 2024.

 - Store of value: Increasingly BTC is seen as a ‘digital gold’, for storing and maintaining wealth.
 This is becoming increasingly important as governments and central banks tackle high inflation and quantitative easing (QE).